-- Access to nursery provision that is appropriate to the child's age. - On-going catch-up support, which will be made available for children who have fallen behind with work. - Suitable education provided by the LA, where the child is not in school because of suspension or exclusion. - Transitional support where needed, such as if a child is moving to a new school. - School attendance and behaviour support, where appropriate. - Support to help the child meet their aspirations, which includes: - Support to achieve expected levels of progress for the relevant national key stage and to complete an appropriate range of approved qualifications. - Careers advice, guidance and financial information about FE, training and employment, that focuses on the child's strengths, capabilities and the outcomes they want to achieve. - Out-of-school hours learning activities, study support and leisure interests.
+- On-going catch-up support, which will be made available for children who have fallen behind with work. - The provision of suitable education provided by the LA, where the pupil is not in school because of suspension or exclusion. - Transitional support where needed, such as if a pupil is moving to a new school. - School attendance and behaviour support, where appropriate. - Support needed to help the pupil meet their aspirations, which may include: - Support to achieve expected levels of progress for the relevant national key stage - Out-of-school hours learning activities, study support and leisure interests.

-The VSH and the designated teacher will ensure that information is included within a LAC or PLAC's PEP surrounding how they are benefitting from any use of PP+ funding to improve their attainment.
+The VSH and the DT will ensure that information is included within a LAC's PEP surrounding how they are benefitting from any use of PP+ funding to improve their attainment.
 Any interventions supported by PP+ will be evidence-based and in the best interests of the pupil.